Mulla Nasiruddin

 Mulla Nasruddin was a television programme on Doordarshan, which aired in 1990.
-The titular role was played by Raghubir Yadav.
+The title role was played by Raghubir Yadav.

 The episodes were based on stories of Nasreddin (Dastan-e-Nasruddin were credited in this show), a 13th-century wise man, whose wisdom can be found in folk tales from Turkey to China.
 The show was directed by Amal Allana, with music by Louis Banks and script by S.M.
 Mehdi.